franulca/home-network-cybersecurity-journey/01b-Gateway-Gauntlet.md

 We nicknamed it **Nom Nom**, because it went around gobbling up everything it could find.

-> “Within minutes, devices were flickering in and out of the UniFi console.
+> Within minutes, devices were flickering in and out of the UniFi console.
-> My network had turned into an all-you-can-eat buffet for Nom Nom.”
+> My network had turned into an all-you-can-eat buffet for Nom Nom.

 At first, things *looked* fine — my laptop had Internet access.
 But then my husband’s laptop didn’t.